 With regard to safety concerns raised by the submitter associated with the bus stop, the application was referred to the PTA for comment and the PTA has advised it does not object to the proposal.
 Whilst the RSA noted the presence of a bus in the bus stop may restrict the view of incoming traffic from the west, the TIS addresses this issue.
 A review of the timetable for Stop No: 13682 (located immediately west of the proposed development crossover on Welshpool Road East) indicates the frequency of buses stopping at this crossover is low.
 These buses would stop for only a short period of time, if stopping at all, and considering the low trip significant traffic congestion at certain times of the day.
 At times, west-bound lanes on Welshpool Road East are backed up by the traffic lights to beyond the Crystal Brook Road intersection.

-Such is the level of congestion at such times, road users in the stream of traffic would consciously need to allow a vehicle to exit from the median strip.
+Noted. generation of the proposed development, the risk of impact on sight lines of vehicles by the buses is very low.
+Further, whilst the RSA Such is the level of congestion at such times, road users in the stream of traffic would consciously need to allow a vehicle to exit from the median strip.
 This kind of congestion may also result in drivers seeking to force entry, a potentially dangerous situation.
 Similarly, exiting the property to the east with the view to doing a U-turn at the veterinarian's exit or, further up Welshpool Road East, would also be extremely dangerous.
-This is especially so given that the proposed crossover is shared by an adjourning neighbour whose views of oncoming traffic may be obscured by trucks exiting either west or east.
+This is Noted. previously advised the left turn deceleration lane may present the risk of rear end crashes, the revised design proposes to increase the length of the deceleration lane in order to satisfy the required design criteria. especially so given that the proposed crossover is shared by an adjourning neighbour whose views of oncoming traffic may be obscured by trucks exiting either west or east.
+Noted.
+Criccia.
 Because of the inherent foreseeable danger in turning west from this property, many trucks are likely to use Lewis Road or Crystal Brook Road as a 'rat run' back to Tonkin Highway thereby increasing truck activity through the quiet suburban streets of Forrestfield and Wattle Grove.
+Noted.
 The City of Kalamunda is also aware from its own research that generating additional traffic in the Welshpool Road East area has already been identified as 'highly inappropriate'.
 This was the finding of an Infrastructure Servicing Report prepared by KCTT (trading as Traffic and Transport Pty Ltd) that was provided to the city in April 2018.
+Noted.
 The report stated that the proximity of Crystal Brook Road/Brentwood Road [was]